 Do you have X-ray capability?

 We don’t have an X-ray capability on site.
 If your provider confirms you need an X-ray, she or he will make plans for you to get one.
-You can also visit our website to find Providence urgent care or immediate care location that can address your needs.

 Do you offer tuberculosis (TB) tests?